wrenoud/nos-fpm/markdown/chapter_7.md

 Page 74

 SOP: Ellipsoidally Referenced Surveys

 CONVERTING TO RINEX
-Run Convert to Rinex this can be found either on the desktop or on the start menu at All Programs > Trimble -> Convert To RINEX
+Run Convert to Rinex this can be found either on the desktop or on the start menu at All Programs &gt; Trimble -&gt; Convert To RINEX

-File -> Open to open the .t01 files which are found in I:\2010_Processed_Data\GNSS_DATA\[*Project_Name*]\Base_Station_Data\[*Base_Name*] This will take a little bit to load, it will say Scanning…
+File -&gt; Open to open the .t01 files which are found in I:\2010_Processed_Data\GNSS_DATA\[*Project_Name*]\Base_Station_Data\[*Base_Name*] This will take a little bit to load, it will say Scanning…